Jelangbam/QuizApp/README.md

 # QuizApp

-QuizApp is a React app that gives questions to the users to answers in a multiple choice fashion.
+QuizApp is a React app that gives questions to answer in a multiple choice fashion.

 ## Status
 Barely functional skeleton posted, need to work on almost everything.